March 2, 1899:

 The state of Indiana issues the first wastewater discharge permits allowing industrial facilities to dump treated water under the new federal Clean Water Act.

-, which involves scientists and conservative political activists who gather in New York City to dismiss concerns about a warming climate.
+March 2, 2008: The Chicago-based Heartland Institute hosts its first annual Global Warming Conference, which involves scientists and conservative political activists who gather in New York City to dismiss concerns about a warming climate.